-Early Origins of the O'Deely family
+Early Origins of the O'deely family

-Westmeath and traditionally claim descent from Eanna Ceannselach (Ian Kinsella), King of Leinster.
+The surname O'deely was first found in the barony of Magheradernon, in County Westmeath and traditionally claim descent from Eanna Ceannselach (Ian Kinsella), King of Leinster.
 They became Chiefs of Muintir Bhaire in the south west of Cork, and later in the north west of the same county, largely in O'Keefe's country.
 A distinct sept was found in Desmond as early as 1165.
-"Cuconnachta-na-Scoil O'Daly (or "Cuconnachta of the Schools") was the first of this family that assumed the sirname."
-CITATION[CLOSE]

-Early History of the O'Deely family
+Early History of the O'deely family

-Another 334 words (24 lines of text) covering the years 1139, 1680, 1600, 1595, 1662, 1617, 1595, 1665, 1638, 1721, 1574 and 1614 are included under the topic Early O'Deely History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'deely research.
+Another 198 words (14 lines of text) covering the years 1139, 1680, 1600, 1595, 1662, 1595, 1583, 1617, 1595, 1665, 1638, 1721, 1574, 1614, 1902, 1976, 1955 and 1976 are included under the topic Early O'deely History in all our PDF Extended History products and printed products wherever possible.

-O'Deely Spelling Variations
+O'deely Spelling Variations

-Early Notables of the O'Deely family (pre 1700)
+Early Notables of the O'deely family (pre 1700)

-Migration of the O'Deely family to the New World and Oceana
+Migration of the O'deely family

 A massive wave of Irish immigrants hit North America during the 19th century.
 Although many early Irish immigrants made a carefully planned decision to leave left Ireland for the promise of free land, by the 1840s immigrants were fleeing a famine stricken land in desperation.
 The condition of Ireland during the Great Potato Famine of the late 1840s can be attributed to a rapidly expanding population and English imperial policies.
 Those Irish families that arrived in North America were essential to its rapid social, industrial, and economic development.
-Passenger and immigration lists have revealed a number of early Irish immigrants bearing the name O'Deely: the Widow Daley who settled in Canada in 1846.
+Passenger and immigration lists have revealed a number of early Irish immigrants bearing the name O'deely: the Widow Daley who settled in Canada in 1846.

-The O'Deely Motto
+The O'deely Motto +